maurofruet/dbsg/README.md

 dbsg lets you:

-* change the current desktop background by randomly selecting one in the image folders monitored by the program
 * add image folders to be monitored
 * stop monitoring specific folders
 * print the list of folders that are currently monitored